 Nneka: Isn’t that too high?

 Ugodre: Well, you rarely get a good stock that has a P.E ratio that is less than 5.
-Shares with single digit P.E ratios are either undervalued or have company fundamentals that suggest the company is not doing well.
-In addition the premium you pay to own a stock factors in the company fundamentals, growth potentials, brand strength, competitiveness of the business, taxation, debt amongst others.
+Shares with single-digit P.E ratios are either undervalued or have company fundamentals that suggest the company is not doing well.
+In addition the premium you pay to own stock factors in the company fundamentals, growth potentials, brand strength, competitiveness of the business, taxation, debt amongst others.

 Nneka: What if I do not want to sell a stock after I buy it.
 Or I don’t want to sell anytime soon?